What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Two examples of HVTs: True Spin Theory and Bohmian mechanics

 \section{Two examples of HVTs: True Spin Theory and Bohmian mechanics}

-The simplest and most natural candidate for hidden variables in the case of spin measurements is just the ``true'' values of spin in every direction that are possessed by each particle.
+The simplest and most natural candidate for hidden variables in the case of spin measurements is just the ``true'' values of spin in every direction.
 As far as I know, the theory with such hidden variables has not received a name in the literature; I will call it ``True Spin Theory''.
-According to this theory, when QM describes the spin in direction $a$ of a pair of particles by means of an entangled state (such as \eqref{eq:entangled-state}), in which case no definite value of spin in direction $a$ is ascribed to any of these particles, then the description provided by QM is incomplete.
-As such, it should be completed by ascribing to each of these particles a hidden state $\lambda$ that consists of this particle’s spin in direction $a$ (and in any other direction).
+According to True Spin Theory, when we describe the spin in direction $a$ of a pair of particles by means of an entangled quantum state (such as \eqref{eq:entangled-state}), which does not ascribe any definite value of spin in direction $a$ to any of these particles, then this description is incomplete.
+As such, it should be completed by ascribing to each of these particles a hidden state $\lambda$ that consists of this particle's values of spin in all directions.
 In particular, if we consider measurements of spin in directions $a, a', b $ and $b'$, then the part of $\lambda$ that is relevant to determining the outcomes of these measurements will consist of four numbers corresponding to the values of spin in these four directions.

-True Spin Theory can be shown to be inconsistent with the predictions of QM by using a reasoning that is generalised in the proof of Bell's theorem (see, e.g., \citealt[pp.~215--227]{norsen-foundations-2017}).
+True Spin Theory can be shown to be inconsistent with the predictions of QM (see, e.g., \citealt[pp.~215--227]{norsen-foundations-2017}); the reasoning used in this proof is generalised in the proof of Bell's theorem.
 It should be stressed that True Spin Theory, as presented here, is not really a fully developed theory.
 For example, we have not said anything about how definite values of spin possessed by particles might change in interactions (if at all)---that is, we have not introduced any dynamical laws.
 For this reason, True Spin Theory should be regarded not as a single theory but as a family of possible theories that account for Bell's Experiment in the way described above.
 The mentioned reasoning shows that this entire class of HVTs can be excluded as inconsistent with the predictions of QM.